oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // SPDX-FileCopyrightText: Oscar Bender-Stone <oscar-bender-stone@protonmail.com>
 // SPDX-License-Identifier: MIT

+#import "template/ams-article.typ": todo

 = Introduction

-// TODO: create a stronger connection the fact that the papers I read WERE online.
+#todo[Create a stronger connection to the fact that the papers I read were
-// This is crucial!
+  ONLINE.
+This is crucial!]

 Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
 Each community has their own approaches, their own conferences, and their own